Robotics-and-AI/realtime-collaborative-assembly/README.md

-The provided code has been implemented for the specific case of a KUKA iiwa robot controlled with the [iiwaPy3 library](https://github.com/Modi1987/iiwaPy3) for the assembly of the [CT-Benchmark](https://github.com/Robotics-and-AI/collaborative-tasks-benchmark), while using data collected by an Intel Realsense camera.
+The provided code has been implemented for the specific case of a KUKA iiwa robot controlled with the [iiwaPy3 library](https://github.com/Modi1987/iiwaPy3) for the assembly of the [CT Benchmark](https://github.com/Robotics-and-AI/collaborative-tasks-benchmark), while using data collected by an Intel Realsense camera.
 For different settings the code must be adapted.